-- 1. Test administrators using a reader script as an accommodation should take some time to familiarize themselves with the format of the reader script immediately prior to the first test session. - 2.
-School staff members may reproduce secure test materials, in whole or in part, if this is necessary to provide a particular test accommodation for a student with an Individualized Education Program (IEP) or a Section 504 Plan.
-All such copies are themselves secure and must be returned with the original test materials. - School personnel, both at the district and building level, shall not distribute secure test materials before the normal distribution for test administration unless it is necessary to provide a test accommodation for a student with an IEP or Section 504 Plan or for a student who is LEP. - Test materials shall never be left unattended unless they are placed in a secure, locked area. - Student answers to extended-response questions in reading, extended-response and short-response questions in mathematics, and prompts in writing may not be copied. - Student answers to multiple-choice questions, extended-response questions, short-response questions, or writing prompts shall not be scored or graded prior to being returned to the testing contractor for processing.
+- School personnel, both at the district and building level, should not distribute secure test materials before the normal distribution for test administration unless it is necessary to provide a test accommodation for a student with an IEP or Section 504 Plan or for a student who is LEP. - Test materials should never be left unattended unless they are placed in a secure, locked area. - Student answers to extended-response questions in reading, extended-response and short-response questions in mathematics, and prompts in writing may not be copied or edited by school personnel in any way. - Student answers to multiple-choice questions, extended-response questions, short-response questions, or writing prompts should not be scored or graded prior to being returned to the testing contractor for processing.